JuergenKanz/My-Books-Papers/README.md

 ## Overview of recent papers and videos

-Industry 4.0 - Overview and TOC Opportunities, (2016) , PDF , MP4 Video
+Industry 4.0 - Overview and TOC Opportunities, (2016)

-TOC Thinking and Management Trends, (2017) , PDF , MP4 Video
+TOC Thinking and Management Trends, (2017)

+Videos of the presentations are available on request.